sathyamus/ReadME/Azure.md

   - Monitoring
     - CPU (average), Network (total), and Disk bytes (total)
     - Activity log
+  - Attaching a disk with the snapshot disk image (We will not loose the data, incase of VM is destroyed)

 - Create a VM with a Template